POSTED BY September 30, 2019 COMMENTS (8)ON

 If you want to do equity and want to take high risk, you can also look at PMS.
-If you want help in PMS, our team can help you out on that.
-Note that in order to invest in equity, an NRI needs a PIS permission (portfolio investment scheme) .
+If you want help in PMS, our team can help you out with that.
+Note that in order to invest in equity, an NRI needs a PIS permission (portfolio investment scheme).
 These are generally done by your broker or trading account provider and you don’t have to worry about it.

 #5 – Mutual Funds

-Mutual funds are quite hot these days among NRI’s and its surely is one of the best choices for investments, provided you have proper guidance about it.
+Mutual funds are quite hot these days among NRI’s and it surely is one of the best choices for investments, provided you have proper guidance about it.

 In Mutual funds, you have two choices – Equity mutual funds and Debt Mutual funds.

-Equity mutual funds are long term financial products which can deliver extremely good returns if managed well.
-Those who are ok with volatility in their portfolio and want very tax optimized inflation beating returns for their long term goals, for those NRI’s mutual funds are very good choice.
+Equity mutual funds are long term financial products that can deliver extremely good returns if managed well.
+Those who are ok with volatility in their portfolio and want very tax optimized inflation-beating returns for their long term goals, for those NRI’s mutual funds are a very good choice.

-Even Debt mutual funds are very good choice for those NRI’s who do not want to get into equity risk and want alternatives of bank deposits and bonds.
-Debt mutual funds are quite good option even taxation wise if you are ready to invest for more than 3 yrs.
+Even Debt mutual funds are a very good choice for those NRI’s who do not want to get into equity risk and want alternatives to bank deposits and bonds.
+Debt mutual funds are quite a good option even taxation wise if you are ready to invest for more than 3 yrs.